 Low morale of your employees, a poor understanding of their duties or roles, gossip, rumors, even unhappy customers, are all signs that your company is suffering from poor communication.
 These effects are often hidden under a false smile or the affirmation that “everything is fine.”
 Much like a veterinarian must diagnose symptoms from animals that cannot speak, the business owner has to be able to see these problems and react quickly before they do serious damage to the company.
 So what are the cures for a company with poor communication?

 Step aside and let the company run on its own a little.
-This is an important way to determine what’s working and what’s not, and heal the wounds of a dysfunctional team.
+This is the importance of business communication way to determine what’s working and what’s not, and heal the wounds of a dysfunctional team.
 Listening attentively, providing meaningful advice when asked, and offering support and encouragement will help create a healthier working environment.
 Often, this is when you will notice if there is one particular employee that seems to be the stumbling block in the team.
 If everyone and everything else seems to be running smoothly and everyone seems content, go look in the mirror again.

 A business owner needs to maintain a healthy relationship with clients and customers.
 Effective leadership qualities allow the owner to keep the company running as a team, not just a group of individuals.